 New JGCA executive director Kai Simone on the center’s legendary stage, inherited from the original Milwaukee Jazz Gallery.
 Photos by Kevin Lynch

 A new critical biography of the brilliant film director Alfred Hitchcock inevitably examines how he became the first American embodiment of an auteur.
-1 The term, used by French critics and directors, refers to the artist who controls her work’s vision and process, in a group artistic endeavor.
+1 The term, originally coined and used by French director-critics, refers to the artist who controls her work’s vision and process, in a group artistic endeavor.

 In a significant change, the Jazz Gallery Center for the Arts may have found it’s auteur, Kai Simone.
 The organization’s mission statement strives for “community…strengthened by creativity.”
 As the Riverwest Artists Association, the center was a dedicated but collective endeavor.
 Yet one board member characterized board meetings as sometimes “painful” and, despite the center’s considerable accomplishments, president Mark Lawson commented, perhaps only half-jokingly, ”We really didn’t know what we were doing.”

 The RAA is visual arts-oriented, but the JGCA is about diversity in the arts and audience.

 JGCA Executive Director Kai Simone (left) will bring diverse experience to the venue’s dedicated board of directors, which includes (standing beside Simone) president Mark Lawson and artist Bennie Higgins.